amir141592/Samurai-Project/projects/samurai-buttons/README.md

 The styles.scss file of your project will be updated with line
 `@import "@material-design-icons/font";` at top of it.

-> If you didn't install material icon, just use content type of `'TEXT'`
+_Note: If you didn't install material icon, just use content type of `'TEXT'`
-> and if later on you wanted to use icons, reinstall the package.
+and if later on you wanted to use icons, reinstall the package._

 ## Use